Opalinium/nocturna-docs/terms.md

 - Moderation decisions made using Bot features
 - Configuration of content filters, strike systems, and automated rules
 - Messages sent using the Bot's commands or features
+- Custom branding content (display names, avatars - premium feature)

+### 7.3 Custom Branding Guidelines

+When using custom branding features (premium), you agree to:
+- Comply with Discord's Community Guidelines
+- Not impersonate Discord, Discord staff, or other bots
+- Not use offensive, misleading, or inappropriate names/avatars
+- Not use branding that violates intellectual property rights

+We reserve the right to disable custom branding that violates these guidelines.

-## 7. Data and Privacy
+## 8. Data and Privacy

-The Bot collects and stores data as described in our [Privacy Policy](privacy.md).
+The Bot collects and stores data as described in our [Privacy Policy](PRIVACY_POLICY.md).
 By using the Bot, you consent to data collection and processing as outlined in the Privacy Policy.

-### 7.1 Data Retention
+### 8.1 Data Retention

 Data is retained as specified in our Privacy Policy. **Data is NOT automatically deleted when the Bot is removed from a server.** Server Administrators may request deletion of their server's data by contacting us through our support channels.

-### 7.2 Data Security
+### 8.2 Data Security

 While we implement reasonable security measures to protect data, including database encryption and secure access controls, we cannot guarantee absolute security.
 You acknowledge that you provide data at your own risk.

+### 8.3 Patreon Data

+By connecting your Patreon account, you authorize us to:
+- Access your Patreon profile to verify supporter status
+- Store your Patreon user ID and subscription information
+- Periodically check your subscription status

+You can revoke this authorization through Patreon's settings at any time, which will disable premium features.

-## 8. Availability and Modifications
+## 9. Availability and Modifications

-### 8.1 Service Availability
+### 9.1 Service Availability

 We strive to provide reliable service, but we do not guarantee: